pimutils/khal/doc/source/configspec.rst

 The [calendars] section
 ~~~~~~~~~~~~~~~~~~~~~~~

-The *[calendars]* is mandatory and must contain at least one subsection.
+The *[calendars]* section is mandatory and must contain at least one subsection.
 Every subsection must have a unique name (enclosed by two square brackets).
 Each subsection needs exactly one *path* setting, everything else is optional.
 Here is a small example: